What We Believe

 - Rev Paul Williamson, Tauranga

-The Anglican Community of St Mark’s Constitution
+The Anglican Community of St Mark (ACM) Constitution

 Belief and Theological Conviction

-The objects of the ACM are to:
+6. The Objects of The Community are to:

-- Promote the saving grace of Jesus Christ through effective disciple-making and Kingdom-enlarging communities;
+a) promote the saving grace of Jesus Christ through effective disciple-making and Kingdom-enlarging communities;

-- Advocate for orthodoxy within ACANZAP.
+b) advocate for orthodoxy within ACANZP.

-- And to provide its affiliates and members with;
+AND to provide its affiliates and members with:

-- Protection of their Anglican theological convictions;
+c) protection of their Anglican theological conviction;

-- Episcopal support and advocacy;
+d) episcopal support and advocacy;

-- Clerical and lay leadership;
+e) clerical and lay leadership;

-- A pathway to Holy Orders for individual members.
+f) a pathway to Holy Orders for individual members.